College of Humanities & Behavioral Sciences

 For students in the concentration who have completed English 407, internships are often available.

-Students who are majoring in disciplines other than English can minor in Technical and Business Writing; both the minor and the concentration require the same four courses.
+Students who are majoring in disciplines other than English can minor in Professional and Technical Writing; both the minor and the concentration require the same four courses.